keyserfaty/utils/README.md

 Utils
 =====

-A microlibrary of utils to be used in functional programming
+A micro library of utils with a functional taste

 Installation
 ---

-    npm install micro-utils
+    npm i micro-utils

 Examples